The Border Cheviot is perfect for the shepherd looking to develop a flock that is

 -Market lambs consistently outperform our Katahdin market lambs on a pound per pound hanging weight basis by 5-10% at 6 months.
 We’ve raised Katahdin market lambs with our Cheviot market lamb flock, starting in 2016.

-We have nearly a decade of experience raising Border Cheviots using management intensive grazing (MiG) methods.
+We have nearly a decade of experience raising Border Cheviots using management intensive grazing (MiG) adaptive grazing methods.
 Combining the Cheviot with MiG improves our farm profitability by significantly increasing pasture carrying capacity and eliminates the need for dewormers and the stress of unnecessary handling.

 2019 Pricing for Breeding Stock